Oregon vs. Colorado NCAA Football Odds, Plays and Insights | October 30, 2021

 Colorado Stats and Trends

-- So far this season Colorado has two wins against the spread.

-- Colorado's games this year have eclipsed the over/under one time in six opportunities (16.7%).
+- Colorado's games this year have hit the over on one of six set point totals (16.7%).

-- This season the Buffaloes have six turnovers, 10 fewer than the Ducks have takeaways (16).
+- The Buffaloes have six giveaways this season, while the Ducks have 16 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.